 Established in 1952, the Wheatley Award recognizes excellence in physics at the senior level.
 The award carries a stipend of $200, and the recipient's name is inscribed on a plaque displayed in the Physics Building lobby.

-This $200 award has been presented since 1979 to undergraduates for outstanding accomplishments in the Physics & Astronomy major.
+This $200 award has been presented since 1979 to undergraduates for outstanding accomplishments in the Astrophysics major.
 In recognition, the recipient's name is inscribed on a plaque in the lobby of the Physics Building.

 These need-based grants were made possible by a generous donation to the department in 2014.
 The donors' intent is to promote undergraduate research by providing a stipend to students who might not otherwise have the means to pursue such experiences.